 8. Guarantor mortgages

 A guarantor mortgage is for those who don’t have enough income to qualify for a mortgage on their own.
-The guarantor involved will provide a guarantee for the loan’s repayments where the borrower does not, or can not repay.
+The guarantor involved will provide a guarantee for the loan’s repayments where the borrower does not, or cannot repay.
 A guarantor must be a close family member or have a close relationship with the borrower, be living in the UK, and have their income paid into a UK bank account.

 Guarantors must get independent legal advice before they move ahead with this arrangement.
 For borrowers, having a guarantor can boost their chances of getting a mortgage.
 They may also be able to borrow more as the guarantor will provide lenders with added security and peace of mind.

-But, this is an arrangement that can have serious detrimental effects on relationships where things don’t go to plan.
+This is an arrangement that can have serious detrimental effects on relationships where things don’t go to plan.
 The credit rating for both participants can be lowered where payments are missed.
 What’s more, often, guarantor mortgages can be more expensive than standard loans.

 10. Joint Borrower Sole Proprietor (JBSP) mortgage (with parents)

-A JBSP mortgage allows up to 4 people to buy a home together.
+A JBSP mortgage allows up to four people to buy a home together.
 Although, just one person will end up owning the home.
 These mortgages are often used by parents who want to get their children on the property ladder.

 They present lenders with a less-riskier option, with all the borrowers involved sharing responsibility for the repayments.
 Typically, JBSP mortgages work similarly to standard residential mortgages.
-But, while these mortgages can help young family members, there are some potential downsides.
+But while these mortgages can help young family members, there are some potential downsides.

 11. First Homes Scheme

 The First Homes Scheme is different way to buy a house for first time buyers in England only.
 It allows eligible claimants to buy a home at a discount of between 30% and 50%.
-These homes can include new builds, or homes you buy from someone else who originally bought it as part of the same scheme.
+These homes can include new builds, or homes bought from someone else who originally bought it as part of the same scheme.

-To be eligible, you need to be at least 18, a first-time buyer, be able to get a mortgage for at least half the price of the home, and be buying the home as part of a household where the total income is no higher than £80,000 – or £90,000 in London.
+To be eligible, applicants need to be at least 18, a first-time buyer, be able to get a mortgage for at least half the price of the home, and be buying the home as part of a household where the total income is no higher than £80,000 – or £90,000 in London[5].

 Competition is likely to be high, and new-builds are often sold at a premium.
 Meaning, the discount available might not be as generous as it first seems.
 Also, the home cannot cost more than £420,000 in London, or £250,000 elsewhere.
 This limits options further.